Hero Image

 Milk & Cream

-Domestic milk production continues to be strong, and milk component levels have increased.
-Butterfat content remains at record levels; January milk output jumped 3.2% year-over-year; and domestic dairy herds increased 14K head in January to 32-year highs, according to the USDA.
-Historically, cheap feed costs and increased beef-on-dairy breeding revenue have helped dairy farmer profitability, keeping slaughter rates below average, according to analysts.
+Domestic milk production remains strong, and milk component levels have increased.
+Butterfat content remains at record levels; March milk output rose 2.3% year-over-year; and domestic dairy herds increased 8K head in March to 32-year highs, according to the USDA.
+Historically cheap feed costs and increased beef-on-dairy breeding revenue have helped dairy farmer profitability, keeping slaughter rates below average, according to analysts.

 Commodity Trends at Your Fingertips: Dive into the Farmer's Report